CBS News Taps Neeraj Khemlani and Wendy McMahon as Co-Presidents After Zirinsky Exit

 It could potentially lend more authority to the coverage of breaking news around the country, relying on local television journalists steeped in their communities instead of sending national correspondents from New York, Washington, or Los Angeles to parachute into natural disasters and other tense situations

-The hiring and reorganization comes at a tumultuous moment for the broadcast network.
+The hiring and reorganization come at a tumultuous moment for the broadcast network.